 EU ALLIANCE FOR INVESTING IN CHILDREN: brings together 24 European networks sharing a commitment to end child poverty and to promote child well-being across Europe.
 It pushes for full implementation of the European Commission Recommendation “Investing in Children – Breaking the Cycle of Disadvantage”.

 CHILD RIGHTS MANIFESTO: the Manifesto was written by a coalition of 14 International and European child rights organisations.
 Nearly 100 Members of the European Parliament (MEPs) signed and committed during the European Elections campaign 2014.
 We now call upon the remaining MEPs to also become "Child Rights Champions".

-OPENING DOORS: a campaign which operates at EU level and in 12 countries across Europe, calling on the EU and national governments to prioritise the transition from institutional to family-based care.
+OPENING DOORS FOR EUROPE'S CHILDREN: a campaign which operates at EU level and in 12 countries across Europe, calling on the EU and national governments to prioritise the transition from institutional to family-based care.